Rocsg/Macros_ImageJ_AgroBio/README.md

 * Install the plugin MorpholibJ.
 To that end, click in Fiji : Help > Update > and look for IJPB-plugins.
 Click on it, then on close, then apply.
 Then reboot Fiji

+* Install the plugin ImageJ-ITK.
+To that end, click in Fiji : Help > Update > and look for ImageJ-ITK.
+Click on it, then on close, then apply.
+Then reboot Fiji

 * Install the plugin Fijiyama.
-To that end, click in Fiji : Help > Update > then click on the button Add update site, and fill the fields : name = “/plugins/fijiyama”, site = https://sites.imagej.net/Fijiyama), then check the associated checkbox.
+To that end, click in Fiji : Help > Update > then click on the button Add update site, and fill the fields : URL = https://sites.imagej.net/Fijiyama , name= whatever, then check the associated checkbox.

 * Generate a folders arborescence that you will use for the processing.
 It have to contains empty directories :